CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1550389887/Volume%205/Illinois-prek-programs.png)

-Small little map about after-school programs in the state of Illinois.
+A map about after-school programs in the state of Illinois.

 _I like that they included a legend and a "How do I use this map" to help users with the interpretation.
-I'm not sure how much more value a map adds to the data.
-If you dive deeper into the data you see actual locations which might add value, but the chroropleth map could have been a list with dots as indicators.
-Google has a nice grey scheme as well (screenshot) which would make it easier to read the values and does not distract too much from it.
+The basemap makes it hard to read the data correctly.
+I would change it, and Google has a nice grey scheme basemap which could be used.
-I would be interesting in hearing why they let the user select multiple geographies or if they are using it internally to asses their success?
+Also, I would be interested in hearing why they let the user select multiple geographies or if they are using it internally to asses their success?
-I am very curious about the buckets they choose for the county map.
-They seem very strange at first sight._
+Overall I'm not sure how much more value a map adds to the data, to be honest.
+If you dive deeper into the data, you see actual locations which might add value, but the choropleth map could have been a list with dots as indicators._

 **Takeaway:
-_Before you make a map, think about if the spatial components adds value._**
+_Before you make a map, think about if the spatial components add value._**

 [Source: ActNow](https://map.actnowillinois.org/map)